 Fraxel™ Laser Therapy laser skin rejuvenation decreases pigmentation and fine lines, improves acne scars, and reduces pore size appearance.
 You can get beautiful, natural results with Fraxel™ Laser Therapy in a series of 30-minute treatments.
 Fraxel™ Laser Therapy has minimal downtime compared to traditional CO2 laser which is the gold standard for skin resurfacing.

 If your skin has been damaged by overexposure to the sun, acne scars, or environmental factors, Fraxel™ Laser Therapy may be the non-surgical anti-aging solution for you.
-Contact Dr. Zakhary, a qualified facial cosmetic surgeon, at 403-450-3759 to request a personal consultation to discuss how Fraxel™ Laser Therapy laser skin resurfacing can improve the look and feel of your skin.
+Contact Dr. Zakhary, a qualified facial cosmetic surgeon, at 403-668-2917./strong> to request a personal consultation to discuss how Fraxel™ Laser Therapy laser skin resurfacing can improve the look and feel of your skin.

 Answer.
 No matter how carefully you manage your health and appearance, some signs of aging still show in the mirror, especially loss of volume.
 As we age, our faces lose fat, muscle and even bone, leaving our faces hollow and tired looking.
 Even the eye sockets lose bone and become wider and longer with age!

 As the eye sockets lose bone, this reveals the dreaded fat bags under our eyes, or the "hollows" under the eyes, that make us look tired and sad.
 There is a non invasive and simple solution to this concern and its only thirty minutes away!